EQUILIBRIUM POINTS

 from which one can find ![]()

 The equilibrium points can be stable, unstable or semistable.
-Suppose a first order dynamical system has an equilibrium value This equilibrium value is said to be stable or attracting if there is a number
+Suppose a first order dynamical system has an equilibrium value

 , unique to each system, such that, when